-Layne Flack Among 10 Finalists for 2021 Poker Hall of Fame
+Layne Flack Among 10 Finalists For 2021 Poker Hall Of Fame

 Known as "Back to Back Flack" for winning two $5,000 buy-in No-Limit Hold'em events at consecutive World Series of Poker in 2002.
 Flack has won six World Series of Poker (WSOP) bracelets and a World Poker Tour (WPT) title in his career and amassed over $6 million in winnings.